Guide-de-bonne-pratique-du-brûleur-de-chandelle Coton Corail

 Keep lit candles out of the reach of children and pets.

-Do not leave your candle lit for more than 4 hours.
+Do not leave your candle burning for more than 4 hours.

 HOW MANY HOURS DOES MY CANDLE LAST?

-Your Cotton Coral 7oz candle burns an average of 40 hours.
-The indicated burning time assumes optimal use of the candle.
+Your 7oz Coral Cotton candle burns for an average of 40 hours.
+The burn time indicated implies optimal use of the candle.

-You can leave it on for up to 4 a.m., but it will burn out faster.
+You can leave it on for up to 4 hours, but it will burn out more quickly.

-Before extinguishing it, make sure that the surface of your candle is COMPLETELY liquid in order to avoid forming holes/tunnel in it.
+Before extinguishing it, make sure that the surface of your candle is COMPLETELY liquid to avoid forming holes/tunnels in it.

 MY CANDLE MAKES A TUNNEL

 Soy wax burns much slower than any other wax.
-This allows you to enjoy your candle longer, but it also means that you should leave it burning long enough for the entire surface to melt.
-You will need two or three hours in order to arrive at a fully liquid surface.
+This allows you to enjoy your candle longer, but it also means that you should let it burn long enough for the entire surface to be melted.
+You will need two to three hours to achieve a fully liquid surface.

 Before extinguishing your candle, make sure the surface is COMPLETELY liquid.
 This will prevent you from digging a hole and wasting wax.

-The wooden wick must be very short at all times.
-We suggest you use a wick chisel in order to cut it to the optimal height, otherwise a simple nail clipper will do the trick.
+The wick must be very short at all times.
+We suggest using a wick trimmer to cut it to the optimal height; otherwise, a simple nail clipper will do the job.

 • The candle has been lit for too long.
-Once the wax surface is totally liquid, extinguish your candle within an hour.
+Once the wax surface is completely liquid, extinguish your candle within the next hour.

-Do not leave your candle lit for more than 4 hours.
-When the wax surface is liquid, the candle becomes hotter and a large amount of wax evaporates from the wick.
-This results in a less stable combustion and a flame that begins to oscillate more strongly.
+Do not leave your candle burning for more than 4 hours.
+When the wax surface is liquid, the candle becomes hotter and a large amount of wax evaporates through the wick.
+This leads to less stable combustion and a flame that starts to flicker more strongly.
 When a flame dances too much, it begins to emit soot.

-• The candle is in a current of air.
-This causes the flame to move, which therefore emits soot.
-In this case, extinguish your candle, wait until your wax has cooled and carefully move it to a less exposed place.
+• The candle is in a draft.
+This causes the flame to move, which then emits soot.
+In this case, extinguish your candle, wait for your wax to cool, and gently move it to a less exposed location.

 Back to blog